 Gammel’s position is more nuanced, but the central tenet of her version is not supported by any evidence so far as we can see, and to be taken seriously she really should produce some, Baudrillardian simulacra just will not suffice!

 When the Independents Exhibition was set up it was to be jury-free, and naturally most of those on the committee did not consider it necessary to specify that submissions must consist of “art”, i.e. paintings, drawings, sculpture, etc. It seems to us, however, that certain of the committee members, or Duchamp at least, were well aware of what they were doing and had ensured such criteria were deliberately omitted in the hope that they would receive some much more outrageous submissions.
-Yet this did not happen, precisely because, before Fountain, it was conceptually impossible for anyone to think of doing so.
-Fountain was the first, and on this depends its art historical importance.
+Yet this did not happen, precisely because, before Fountain, it was impossible for anyone to think of doing so.
+Fountain was the first such object, and on this depends its art historical importance.
 And so, all of these avant-garde artists from around the world dutifully submitted their more or less conventional paintings and sculpture.
-A few days before the exhibition opened, Duchamp and a few of these friends had a discussion in which they reviewed the situation — after which he purchased and submitted Fountain.
-It was an act of last resort because it simply had not occurred to anyone else to do such a thing.
-It seems, according to Norton, that Duchamp was genuinely angry when it was refused, since he was hoping for a furore in the press.
+A few days before the exhibition opened, Duchamp and a few of these friends had a discussion in which they reviewed this disappointing situation — after which he purchased and submitted Fountain.
+It was an act of last resort, undertaken because it simply had not occurred to anyone else to do such a thing.
+It seems, according to Norton, that Duchamp was genuinely angry when it was refused, since he was hoping for a furore in the press to match that of the Armory Show four years earlier.
 All he could do was resign and try to foment a scandal that way instead.
-He needed various things in order to do so, such as a photograph of Fountain, and he and his collaborators needed a “story”, both to make the newspapers bite, and so as to avoid all and sundry discovering he was behind the affair, in which case there would be no newspaper story and no scandal.
+He needed two things in order to do so, firstly a press photograph of Fountain, and secondly he and his collaborators needed a “story”, both to make the newspapers bite, and so as to avoid all and sundry discovering he was behind the affair, in which case there would be no newspaper story and no scandal.
 In the event they had two, “the young lady” for friends, and for the Press: “the man from Philadelphia”.
 Despite the committee’s refusal to show it, Fountain eventually changed everything, even though no one realized it at the time.

-The Baroness, magnificent as she was in many ways, played no part in any of this.
+The Baroness, magnificent as she was in so many ways, played no part in any of this.

 Dawn Ades and Alastair Brotchie